BOTULINUM TOXIN (BOTOX) INJECTIONS IN GENEVA

 • Dry eyes.

-• Nausea, dizziness, flu-like symptoms.
+• Nausea, dizziness, flu-like syndrome.

-Normal follow-up
+Normal after-effects

 Botox results: before / after Botox injections

-How long do botox results last?
+How long do Botox results last ?

 What are the effects of Botox over time?